-Note: This figure shows the explained component of employment $(\Delta_X)$ by quantile.
+Note: This figure shows the endowments component of employment (Δ_X) by quantile.
 The vertical axis measures the percentage point change in each net income quantile that is attributable to the change in the employment rate.
 The decomposition corresponds to the same specification presented in Tables A.3 through A.5.
-The range represents the 99% confidence interval based on bootstrapped standard errors with 100 repetitions.
+The shaded area represents the 95% confidence interval.